lehmansarahm/ravel/apps/README.md

 And then a violation table that finds flows that violate the constraint `fid < rate`:

     CREATE VIEW bw_violation AS (
-        SELECT tm.fid, rate AS req, vol AS asgn
+        SELECT rm.fid, rate AS req, vol AS asgn
-    	    FROM tm, bw_policy
+            FROM rm, bw_policy
-    	    WHERE tm.fid = bw_policy.fid AND rate > vol
+            WHERE rm.fid = bw_policy.fid AND rate > vol
     );

 If the view contains more than zero rows, a conflict has occurred.
 To repair a conflict, we can reset the flow rate: